venancio12099/venancio12099/README.md

 ## About Me

-IT Techncian with BTCE Higher National Diploma in Digital Technologies.
+IT Technician with BTEC Higher National Diploma in Digital Technologies.

 Driven by curiosity and a genuine interest in how systems work.